 OK.
 I’m sold.
 How do I have sex without penetration?

-Couples toys like PULSE are perfect for couples who may struggle with penetration because of things like vulvodynia or vaginismus.
+Toys like PULSE DUO are perfect for couples who may struggle with penetration because of things like vulvodynia or vaginismus.
 They’re also fun for couples who simply want to experiment with different non-penetrative kinds of sex.

 Sex without penetration: could I still get pregnant?